 For 85 years, Blue Note Records has been the gold standard for recorded Jazz music all over the world, with icons like John Coltrane, Thelonious Monk, Lee Morgan, Wayne Shorter, Ornette Coleman, and literally hundreds of others having recorded thousands of seminal albums for the label that have become indispensable touchstones for those of us that love this music.

-On May 24, four of Vancouver’s best Jazz musicians come together as BC’s Blue Note Legacy Quartet at the VIFF Centre, with a very special performance of some of Blue Note’s most iconic releases, as well as some serious deep cuts.
+On May 24, four of Vancouver’s brilliant Jazz musicians come together as BC’s Blue Note Legacy Quartet at the VIFF Centre, with a very special performance of some of Blue Note’s most iconic releases, as well as some serious deep cuts.
 Immediately following this unique concert VIFF will be screening the documentary, Blue Note Records: Beyond the Notes.

 BC’s Blue Note Legacy Quartet: